DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-4-ect-theory.md

 Immediately she begins to circulate the pupils.
 She checks on individual pupils by looking over their shoulder at what they are doing.
 She offers short prompts and interventions where necessary.
 She narrates out loud what she is doing to the whole class and then targets additional support at specific pupils.

-“I am coming round now checking on… I will tick it if correct, I’ll put a dot if it’s not.”
+“I am coming round now checking on… I will tick it if correct, I'll put a dot if it's not.”

 Teacher circulates the class and goes to one table at the front: